MedAmineBayoudha/TinyML/README.md

-For my work, I decided too work with Median absolute deviation(MAD which is a robust measure of how spread out a set of data is.
+For my work, I decided to work with Median absolute deviation(MAD which is a robust measure of how spread out a set of data is.
 It's the best choice when your data has extremely high or extremely low values and non normality

 ![image](https://user-images.githubusercontent.com/101800565/202811488-5e6d35be-ed2e-4f28-a881-b7cbe850290e.png)